 Vegan Leather is Having its Moment

-There’s a lot to unpack from that exchange and we’re willing to bet if you haven’t already encountered this yourself, you’ve heard the term “vegan leather” highlighted in product descriptions by eco-friendly brands, defined as cruelty-free and aligned with more transparent and sustainable fashion practices, and as a “trend” has been on the uptick in the last few years.
+There’s a lot to unpack from that exchange and we’re willing to bet if you haven’t already encountered this yourself, you’ve heard the term “vegan leather” highlighted in product descriptions by eco-friendly brands, defined as cruelty-free and aligned with more transparent and sustainable fashion practices, and there’s little doubt that vegan leather has been on the rise over the last few years.

-Iconic, mainstream brands have been quick to declare their new initiatives toward a more sustainable future of fashion and have proudly announced a commitment to include vegan friendly textiles in future collections, while smaller brands with their cult following had long since established themselves as early adopters of vegan leather and have ever only featured products made from the very best of eco-friendly materials.
+Many mainstream and often iconic brands have been quick to declare their commitment towards a more sustainable future of fashion and many still have proudly announced a commitment to include vegan friendly textiles in future collections.
+Similarly, smaller brands have likewise established themselves as early adopters of vegan leather with many committing to only using products made from ethical and ecologically sourced materials.

-With so much attention now focused on the distance and effort brands are making to sever themselves from the use of traditional animal hide or leather, consumers themselves are embracing and advocating for non-leather alternatives, and why shouldn’t they?
+With so much attention now focused on the distance and effort that brands are making to distance themselves from the use of traditional animal hide or leather, it’s unsurprising that consumers themselves are embracing and advocating for a greater number of non-leather alternatives, and why shouldn’t they?
 Isn’t vegan leather better for the planet and isn’t it safer to make?

 Certification bodies such as the Vegan society or Vegan.org may verify businesses producing vegan products and act as helpful guides to alert a customer on the authenticity of vegan leather, but this does little to shed light on what vegan leather actually is and most importantly, how it’s made.

 In the past, any material masquerading as animal-based leather was better known as faux leather, fake leather or plastic leather (sometimes called pleather) and commonly made using polyvinyl chloride (PVC) or polyurethane (PU), both of which are plastic-based and synthetic materials.